dit1091/Google-Book-Search/README.md

 # Google-Book-Search

-This appllication can be used to track one's budget.
-It has functionality to allow for offline access.
-The user will be able to add expenses and deposits to their budget with or without a connection.
-When entering transactions offline, they will be able to populate the total when brought back online.
+This application can be used to Google search and view books.
+The App includes React components, works with helper/util functions, and utilizes React lifecycle methods to query and display books based on user searches.
+It also uses Node, Express and MongoDB so that users can save books to review or purchase later.

-Offline Functionality:
+Users can search for books via the Google Books API and render them here.
+Users have the option to "View" a book, bringing them to the book on Google Books, or "Save" a book, saving it to the Mongo database.
+In addition, the app renders all books saved to the Mongo database.
+The user also has an option to "Delete" a book, removing it from the Mongo database.

 ## Table of Contents
 * [Installation](#installation)